MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 #### On-Page selectors

-For on-page selectors with an `attribute_element_list` type, you can get its key from the dossier definition and source attribute definition with the `MstrDossier.getDossierDefinition()` function.
+For on-page selectors with an `attribute_element_list` type, you can get its key from the dashboard definition and source attribute definition with the `MstrDossier.getDossierDefinition()` function.
 Then you can manipulate the filter with the `MstrDossier.applyFilter()` function as follows.
 After the function successfully returns, all embedded visualizations that are the targets of the selector are refreshed to reflect the latest data.

 ```js
 try {